 Another way to think about this is, what parts of this habit do I like?
 What parts do I not like?

 The key to engaging in the process of recovery and healing from addiction is being able to identify both the positives and negatives of your relationship with any given chemical or behavior at any given time.
 It’s important to acknowledge the good with the bad: for example, “heroin helps me not feel feelings that are hard to feel.
 It also drains my bank account and keeps me in a shitty living situation that doesn’t feel good.”

 Once all this is out on the table, awkwardness and shame and all, then we suddenly have the space to make more intentional decisions about what we really want and need.

 This means that medical treatment and detox may be part of a person’s recovery process, and it may not.
 This means some people may need total abstinence from all mind-altering chemicals forever or for a while, and some may not.
 It means some people might choose to substitute one chemical bond for a less dangerous one, like switching from heroin to methadone, or from meth to Adderall, or from liquor to beer.
 It also gives that same person the space to eventually renegotiate their relationship with the safer substance.

 The process of healing from addiction is inherently non-linear and multi-layered.
 Harm reduction and recovery are often considered opposites: either you’re supporting drug users, or you’re telling them that their behavior is categorically wrong and they have to change.
-At the end of the day, we’re all humans, and we all need to be supported with compassion, connection, and non-judgment.
+But at the end of the day, this distinction is meaningless.
+Ultimately, we’re all humans, and we all need to be supported with compassion, connection, and non-judgment.
 We are all on a healing or recovery journey of some kind.